 As the access point to your virtual environment, the endpoint is one of the most important factors to consider in setting up a virtualized environment.
-One of the reasons you might have gone down the virtualization route is to reduce security risks so it needs to be secure but at the same time, you don’t want to introduce a brand new desktop experience to your end users, so it needs to be familiar.
+One of the reasons you might have gone down the virtualization route is to reduce security risks so it needs to be secure but at the same time, you don’t want to introduce a brand new desktop experience to your end-users, so it needs to be familiar.

-If you have decided to go down the thin client route for your endpoints, you will likely come across two choices, hardware or software defined thin clients.
+If you have decided to go down the thin client route for your endpoints, you will likely come across two choices, hardware or software-defined thin clients.

 What is often seen when customers are moving to a thin client solution is the worry that they are not only wasting perfectly good PC’s but often, technically downgrading in terms of device resources.

 Mobile thin clients are increasing in popularity; however, they are very dependent on their pre-set network environment, meaning extra setup needed for mobile workers (WLAN/Mobile Data and web browser access) and complete shutdown should the network go down.
-Converting a laptop with ThinKiosk will provide users with all the functionality of a mobile thin clients for use both on and off premises scenarios, while still allowing users the option working on or offline.
+Converting a laptop with ThinKiosk will provide users with all the functionality of mobile thin clients for use both on and off-premises scenarios, while still allowing users the option working on or offline.
 With the standard Wi-Fi and battery indicators passed through to the ThinKiosk shell, the user has the full mobile experience while working within a secure, custom environment.

 These mobile thin clients can also be centrally managed and updated using the ThinScale Management Console.

-User experience is of vital importance when considering an endpoint for your virtual environment, however with standard hardware thin clients, you are often limited in terms of design and control of end user experience up to the point you enter your virtual desktop/remote session.
+User experience is of vital importance when considering an endpoint for your virtual environment, however with standard hardware thin clients, you are often limited in terms of design and control of end-user experience up to the point you enter your virtual desktop/remote session.

 ThinKiosk can even be used in conjunction with hardware thin clients.
-Not only allowing you to completely customize your end user’s experience but ensuring that experience remains the same across a mixed environment.
+Not only allowing you to completely customize your end-user’s experience but ensuring that experience remains the same across a mixed environment.

-With one of the easiest to use and most powerful management platforms on the market ThinKiosk makes the actual management for thin clients easier.
+With one of the easiest to use and most powerful management platforms on the market, ThinKiosk makes the actual management for thin clients easier.

 ThinKiosk on top of a hardware thin client will add a secure shell with a customizable UI to access remote desktops, apps and a secure browser to any thin client.

-2. Transferrable licenses
+2. Transferable licenses

-One of the major benefits of having a software defined thin client over standard hardware thin clients is the ability to move to different devices.
+One of the major benefits of having a software-defined thin client over standard hardware thin clients is the ability to move to different devices.